Minal639/Blinkit-Analysis/README.md

 **Objectives**

-Study sales trends across product categories and outlets.
+1.Study sales trends across product categories and outlets.

-Understand how pricing, visibility and weight influence demand.
+2.Understand how pricing, visibility and weight influence demand.

-Analyze delivery performance and find factors that slow down fulfillment.
+3.Analyze delivery performance and find factors that slow down fulfillment.

-Build clear visualizations for business insights.
+4.Build clear visualizations for business insights.

 **Tools Used**